Date: 11 February 2021

 However, for UK comparable registrations, use of the mark anywhere in the EU before 1 January 2021 will count as use of the UK comparable right for the purposes of proving genuine use.
 We therefore recommend that you keep records of any use of the mark in the EU as evidence should it become necessary to defend your new UK comparable registration from a third-party challenge.

-If your application is still pending at the end of the transition period, you will be entitled to file a corresponding UK application within nine months from the end of the transition period.
-You can file a corresponding UK application up until the end of September 2021.
+If your application was still pending on 31 December 2020, you are entitled to file a corresponding UK application up until the end of September 2021.

 This new UK application will retain the filing date of the EU application (and priority date if applicable).
 If you have requested deferred publication of your RCD, you can request deferred publication of the UK application for up to 12 months from the UK filing date or the until the publication of the RCD, whichever expires first.